chinamike65/hugo-tuolesi/content/book6/book6en.md

 Bodhicitta is divided into vow bodhicitta and action bodhichitta.

-In order to save sentient beings, making a vow to achieve great bodhi is called vow bodhicitta; on the basis of making a vow, practicing six degrees of ten thousand deeds to realize this vow is called practice bodhicitta.
+In order to save sentient beings, making a vow to achieve great bodhi is called vow bodhicitta; on the basis of making a vow, practicing the six perfections of ten thousand deeds to realize this vow is called practice bodhicitta.

 Bodhicitta is further divided into twenty-two levels.
 The lowest level is called earth bodhicitta.
 We see that the earth sometimes changes, and the same is true for earth bodhicitta, which sometimes regresses.